 \begin{multicols}{2} \begin{itemize} \item Model type : $\{$ DistilBERT, GPT2$\}$ \item Max epochs : 2 \item Dropout probability : 0.0 \item Optimizer : SGD \item Learning rate scheduler : OneCycle \item Training learning rate : $2\times 10^{-5}$ \end{itemize} \end{multicols}

-\subsection{Partition-based bounds}
+\subsection{Partition-Based Bounds}

 We compute the bound both for the bounded cross-entropy loss and the zero-one loss for all of our target models.
-For each model and for each loss, we do a grid-search over the following hyperparameters : \begin{multicols}{2} \begin{itemize} \item Number of subsets $K$ : [5, 10, 20, 50, 100, 200] \item $\alpha$ = $[20, 50, 100, \frac{n (K + n)}{K(4n-3)}]$ \end{itemize} \end{multicols}
+For each model and for each loss, we do a grid search over the following hyperparameters : \begin{multicols}{2} \begin{itemize} \item Number of subsets $K$ : [5, 10, 20, 50, 100, 200] \item $\alpha$ = $[20, 50, 100, \frac{n (K + n)}{K(4n-3)}]$ \end{itemize} \end{multicols}